Tingting0618/Earnings_Call_Transcript_Database_Analysis_NLTK/README.md

-# Earnings Call Transcript Database And Analysis with Natural Language Toolkit in Python
+# Earnings Call Transcript Database and Analysis with NLTK in Python

 ## The goal/inspiration